Kids Have Fun and Learn Water Safety

 In partnership with Swimming New Zealand, whose educators provide aquatic professional development to school and swim teachers, and our funded partners including regional sports trusts, councils and swim schools, our goal is that every child will learn Water Skills For Life across the country.

-Water Skills For Life was developed for children in Years 1 - 8 to learn water safety.
+Water Skills For Life, supported by The Warehouse was developed for children in Years 1 - 8 to learn water safety.

 Based on 27 core skills, it establishes broad fundamental competencies for life-long water safety.